 Chemical Biology and Physiology Summer Undergraduate Research Program (CBP-SURP)

-Update 3/17: As of today we are still planning to have a 2020 summer internship program.
-Please email firstname.lastname@example.org with any questions.
+Update 4/2: As of today our 2020 summer internship is cancelled.
+If you have any questions or you're interested in volunteer opportunities later in the year, [please email email@example.com.
 We are excited to announce the 4th annual Chemical Biology and Physiology Summer Undergraduate Research Program (CBP-SURP).
 CBP-SURP is a 9- week program designed to provide undergraduates research opportunities at the interface of chemistry, biology and physiology in the health sciences.
-Applications due March 29th.
-More information and application guidelines.

 Welcome new faculty